 1970 - Original Exeter introduced into clinical practice

-1980 - Femoral pressurisation and canal plug technique launched
+1980 - Femoral pressurization and canal plug technique launched

 1987 - First femoral impaction grafting case performed